mgrider/SKHexGrid/README.md

 * Make additional things configurable
   - arbitrary coordinates for "custom" generation type
   - the frame of the hexagon? (or just inset/padding, maybe?)
+  - toggle between "fitting the grid on the screen" and "select a radius for each cell"
 * interaction ideas
   - Add an option to add shapes on cell tap
     - options might include: square, circle, triangle